 Indigenous Sustainable Communities Design Course

 In July/August 2019, I participated in the 23rd Annual Indigenous Sustainable Communities Design Course, held in Española, New Mexico.
-The ISCDC course is a holistic indigenous approach based on traditional knowledge and practices ( “putting the words of our elders and ancestors into actions” ) as a tool for improving air quality, water quality, community health, ecosystems understanding and management, traditional farming, traditional diets and nutrition, pattern understanding, Indigenous Women in agriculture, herbal processing, Earth Building, communal and global responsibilities.
+The ISCDC course is a holistic Indigenous approach based on traditional knowledge and practices ( “putting the words of our elders and ancestors into actions” ) as a tool for improving air quality, water quality, community health, ecosystems understanding and management, traditional farming, traditional diets and nutrition, pattern understanding, Indigenous Women in agriculture, herbal processing, Earth Building, communal and global responsibilities.
+The ISCDC course is hosted by the Traditional Native American Farmers Association (TNAFA) and partners.

 Colorado River Days, volunteer

 In 2015, I attended the Colorado River Days events and questioned the lack of Indigenous voices, art, and events.
-Therefore, I began volunteering in 2016 and since then have advocated and helped organize events that included more Indigenous artists, speakers, perspectives, and voices.
-The events are listed below:
+Therefore, I began volunteering in 2016 and up until 2020, I have advocated and helped organize events that included more Indigenous artists, speakers, perspectives, and voices.
+These events are listed below:

 2020 Colorado River Days